dkocen/CS3012_dev_tasks/README.md

 	- If DAG should be node numbers

 ### Function Outputs
-Returns Node instance if finding the LCA of a binary tree Returns node number if finding the LCA of a DAG Returns None if no LCA exists (usually asking to find LCA of node that is not part of tree or DAG) Returns False if graph is neither a Node instance or list of list corresponding to a DAG
+Returns Node instance if finding the LCA of a binary tree.

+Returns node number if finding the LCA of a DAG.

+Returns None if no LCA exists (usually asking to find LCA of node that is not part of tree or DAG).

+Returns False if graph is neither a Node instance or list of list corresponding to a DAG.

 ### Current Issues
 - Does not work if requesting to find LCA of more than two nodes